 - 3 cups peeled, seeded and chopped tomatoes

 - 1 teaspoon minced fresh oregano

 - 1. Heat the oil in a saucepan over medium heat.
 Add the garlic and onion and saute until softened.
 Add the rest of the ingredients, increase the heat to medium-high, and bring to a boil.
 Once the sauce is boiling, decrease the heat to low and simmer for 10 minutes.
 Remove from the heat and let cool to room temperature.

-- 2. Transfer to an airtight container and refrigerate for up to 3 days.
+- 2. Use immediately or transfer to an airtight container and refrigerate for up to 3 days.
 Gently heat the ranchero sauce over low heat before using.

 Hungry for more?
 Chow down on these:

 Ranchero Sauce Recipe © 2000 Peter Serantoni.
 All rights reserved.